spring-guides/tut-spring-security-and-angular-js/vanilla/README.md

 	})
 });
 ```

+(A more elegant solution might be to grab the token as needed, and use an Angular [interceptor](https://docs.angularjs.org/api/ng/service/$http) to add the header to every request to the resource server.
+The interceptor definition could then be abstracted instead of doing it all in one place and cluttering up the business logic.)

 Instead of going directly to "http://localhost:9000" we have wrapped that call in the success callback of a call to a new custom endpoint on the UI server at "/token".
 The implementation of that is trivial: